RobinSchmidt/RS-MET/Notes/Scratch/PitchDithering.md

 --------------------

 ToDo: Review the experimental results and maybe show some plots of spectra here.
 Maybe create audio examples and link them here.
-Maybe implement an interactive example implemenation using APE and produce a little demo video with it and link to it here.
+Maybe implement an interactive example implementation using APE and produce a little demo video with it and link to it here.
+Apply it to the supersaw.
+I think, it should be great for that because the introduced noise further thickens the spectrum and adds some element of random modulation to the signal while also anti-aliasing it.